Raptoer/scpKov/README.md

 # scpkov
-A simple markov chain generator for the sci wiki
+A simple markov chain generator for the scp wiki

 Scp gatherer goes through the scp wiki and puts extracts of it into the input directory